nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

 ### Detailed Instructions
  - `human.pedestrian.*`
    - People inside / on vehicles should not be annotated as pedestrians.
 They are considered as appendages of vehicles.
-   - In nighttime images, annotate the pedestrian only when either body part(s) of a person is clearly visible (leg, arm, head etc.), or the person is clearly in motion.
+   - In nighttime images, annotate the pedestrian only when either the body part(s) of a person is clearly visible (leg, arm, head etc.), or the person is clearly in motion.
    - If a pedestrian is carrying an object (e.g. children, bags, umbrellas, tools), the object should be included in the bounding box for the pedestrian.